 A worm composting system can create enough naturally reproducing product to bring you a steady profit if the time and care is taken.

-Starting a worm farm (also known as a worm composter) is not difficult and it is a project that can involve the kids as well as the adults.
+Starting a worm farm (also known as a worm composter) is not difficult, and it is a project that can involve the kids.

-The composter itself should be in a shady spot that is safe from frosts.
+- Place the composter in a shady spot that is safe from frosts.

-To set up the sump (bottom) bin, there first needs to be a layer of bricks placed on the ground so that the composter will be slightly elevated.
-This will allow the fluid or "tea" that develops to drain freely.
+- To set up the sump (bottom) bin, first place a layer of bricks on the ground so that the composter will be slightly elevated.
+This will allow the nutrient-rich fluid or "tea" that develops to drain freely.

-The second and third bins are identical and should have packers at least 6 inches and no more than 8 in height (sealed jars will do nicely).
-These packers should be placed throughout in the upper bins with smaller ones of 4 inches in the sump bin.
+- The second and third bins are identical and should have packers at least six inches and no more than eight in height (sealed jars will do nicely).
+These packers should be placed throughout in the upper bins with smaller ones of four inches in the sump bin.
 These will keep the accumulation of compost from building up.

 After a time, the worms that are in the top bin will begin to grow in number.
 The compost created from castings will begin to accumulate.

-Within a few weeks, harvesting of compost and collecting of live worms for bait can begin.
+- Within a few weeks, you can begin to harvest compost and collect live worms for bait.

 How to Sell Your Worms

-Once the composter/worm farm is established, it can now be decided how to sell the proceeds.
+Once the composter/worm farm is established, you can decide how to sell the products.

 Check around for other people who also sell worms for setting the price.
-Since it takes very little money to get a homemade worm farm started, any price that is set will see a profit very quickly.
+Since it takes very little money to get a homemade worm farm started, any price that is set will result in a profit very quickly.

 The first thing to remember is to package the worms in an attractive, neat container with a tight fitting lid.
 The lid should have holes poked through to allow air in and the container should be filled with moist, rich soil to give the worms a longer life.
 No more than a dozen or so should be packaged at a time for individual bait containers.